-Given that Ocado has also just agreed a joint venture with British retail icon Marks & Spencer, let's have a chat with Mr Jensen on why international retailers should buy all this classy high-tech...
+Given that Ocado has also just agreed a joint venture with British retail icon Marks & Spencer, let's challenge Mr Jensen on why international retailers should buy all this classy high-tech...

-Senior Jedi knight Luke Jensen, CEO Ocado Solutions
+Senior Jedi knight: Luke Jensen, CEO Ocado Solutions (photo: Mark J Lynch)

 So what are the consequences?

 You end up offering a service cheaper than what it costs, and you will lose money.
 You need ways to radically optimize three things: the web shop, the preparation, i.e., the fulfilment of the order, and the 'last mile' (home delivery).

 To pick a 50-item order in one of our automated warehouses, we need only roughly seven minutes' labour.
 Doing that manually in-store would take about an hour.
 On an order of 100 euros that will save you 15 euros.

 We receive our goods directly from the suppliers.
 There is no upstream supply chain that costs normally 3 to 3.5 per cent of sales.
 In our case that cost is 0.5 per cent – a big gain of another 3 euros.